 This is a key point.
 There are two sides to every coin in our subconscious.
 There’s abundance mindset, and scarcity mindset.
-If the issue is getting a job you love, you could be consciously asking for it every day.
+If the issue is about getting a job you love, you could be consciously asking for it every day.
 But your mindset may be coming from the scarcity side of things, as though there aren’t enough good jobs, and you really aren’t all that deserving or qualified.
 In that case you can desire the new job all you want, but if you deep down don’t expect it, it

 may not probably won’t happen.

 Another important factor to understand here is that these expectations are not the kind you put on others.
-For example, I may expect my friend to call me today, and if they don’t then I may get hurt or disappointed.
+For example, I may expect my friend to call me today, and if they don’t then I may get hurt or disappointed in them.
 Those kinds of expectations will almost always fail you, because you are trying to manipulate what others will think and do.
 Instead, the important thing is to expect that you are worthy of love and friendship.
 Once you truly believe that about yourself, others will too.
-And after that you won’t even be upset if that friend didn’t call you, because you won’t take it as a rejection or confirmation of your own worth.
+And after that you won’t even be upset if that friend didn’t call you, because you won’t take it as a rejection of your own worth.
 It will simply be what it is.
 Both external and internal circumstances will change based on your internal expectations.

 I use the word “largely” in my statements above instead of “always” because in my experience of 7 Billion plus people on this earth and 15,000 years of human ripple effects, there are sometimes things that are bigger than our own individual experiences.
 For example, did I personally cause 9/11 in New York City to happen because of my expectations?
 No. Maybe collectively I contributed in some way, but it wasn’t all on me.
-Maybe vibrationally there is a lesson for humanity to learn from it, but not everything that happens is solely all on you or I. That event effected every single person on planet earth.
+Maybe there is a lesson for humanity to learn from it, but not everything that happens is solely all on you or I. That event effected every single person on planet earth.
 To think that every single occurrence in life is solely on us is to become fundamentalist about universal laws.
 And quite honestly, it’ll probably make you crazy.
 The most important laws are almost always paradoxical.
 This truth may only come for some after years of practice.

 can should definitely sign up for new blog posts here.
 And you can also should most absolutely like the Facebook page below to stay in the loop on upcoming posts.